bayotop/sink-logger/README.md

 # sink-logger
-Transparently log everything passed into known JavaScript sinks - Sink Logger extension for Burp.
+Transparently log all data passed into known JavaScript sinks - Sink Logger extension for Burp.

 ### Description

 Sink Logger is a Burp Suite Extension that allows to transparently monitor various JavaScript sinks.
 All data passed into the defined sinks is logged into the browser's console.
-This is done by injecting a custom [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) initialization script into chosen HTTP responses and "proxyfing" all sinks.
+This is done by injecting a custom [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) initialization script into chosen HTTP responses and "proxifying" all sinks.

 ![Logs](sink-logger.png?raw=true "Sink Logger Filtered")